PeterMakus/SeisMIC/README.md

 If you have any questions that do not require any changes in the source code, please use the [discussions feature](https://github.com/PeterMakus/SeisMIC/discussions)

 ## Contributing
-Thank you for contributing to PyGLImER!
+Thank you for contributing to SeisMIC!
 Have a look at our [guidelines for contributors](https://github.com/PeterMakus/SeisMIC/blob/main/CONTRIBUTING.md)